 The New Internet

 The reason that blockchain technology offers so much potential is that it relies on hard cryptography.
-Hard cryptography makes tampering with the information held within each data block nearly impossible.
-But more then that, blockchain is appealing because it has great potential for a renewed democratization of the internet.
+Hard cryptography makes tampering with the information held within each data block is nearly impossible.
+But more then that, blockchain is appealing because it has great potential for a renewed democratization of the Internet.

-In the world of the internet, it is hard to say who owns what.
-This has been very beneficial.
+In the world of the Internet, it is hard to say who owns what.
+This has in some ways been very beneficial, enhancing our access to information.
 But it has also eliminated certain valuable markets.
 For instance, a market of good quality information.
 In a world where anyone can say anything, it is not only hard to know what is true, but it is just as hard to get accurate sources.

 A larger problem

 While these services offer valuable content, they also highlight a larger problem.
 The problem is that rather than empower the individual, we still rely on large wealthy companies to sponsor the creation of our music, film and research content.
-What this often results in is, large companies continue to make more money off the talents of other people.
+What this often results in is large companies continuing to make more money off the talents of other people.